soihen/BioinfoStuff/tertiary_analysis/README.md

 vep  --dir ${vep_dir} --cache --offline --cache_version 98  --refseq --assembly GRCh37 --fa ${fasta} --force_overwrite --vcf --variant_class --gene_phenotype --vcf_info_field ANN --hgvs --hgvsg --transcript_version -i ${input} -o ${output}
 ```

+However, using VEP and Annovar alone is not enough to get what we want.
+We still need to obtain clinics information regarding to each variant, which required us to search in variety of databases.
+[OncoKB](https://www.oncokb.org/), a precision oncology knowledge base, provides a tiered system that classified biomarkers into 6 levels (4 therapeutic levels + 2 resistance level).
+These 6 levels of evidence can be easily categorized into the first two tiers of variant classification.
+Other database such as [civix](https://civicdb.org/), [clinvar](https://www.ncbi.nlm.nih.gov/clinvar/), [HGMD](http://www.hgmd.cf.ac.uk/ac/index.php) and etc also provides very useful information regarding to pathogenicity or clinical impacts on each variant.

 ## Key problem1: HGVS annotation

 HGVS nomenclature is a system that describes sequence variation.
 This website provide a way to correct HGVS annotation: https://mutalyzer.nl/.
 As HGVS system not only annotates variant based on genomic coordinate, but also in resulted transcripts changes and amino acid sequences changes, the correct annotation on which transcript become vital.
-After tried a number of annotation  tools, Ensembl-VEP (version 98.3 and later version) can correctly annotate HGVS name to variants.
-(Well, I can't say one hundred percent correct, but so far they all looks fine) Below section shows a key problem I encountered during HGVS annotation.
+After tried a number of annotation  tools, Ensembl-VEP (version 98.3 and later version) can correctly annotate HGVS name to variants (Well, I can't say one hundred percent correct, but so far they all looks fine).
+However, when we report variants, we generally report only ONE transcript that has most clinical impact for each variant.
+To determine which transcript should be reported, the database Locus Reference Genomic ([LRG](https://www.lrg-sequence.org/)) need to be used.
+But LRG only contains roughly 1300 records (genes) so far, compared with around 12,000 ~ 50,000 genes in human genome.
+For the rest of genes, we need to report the longest transcript.

 ## Key problem2: Indel Normalisation

+Indel normalisation is actually a key step during HGVS annotation.
+Difference in indel positions may result in different amino acid sequence changes.

 The position of InDel is not unique in the reference.
 For example: